SakibvHossain/Web-Services-and-APIs/2. GraphQL APIs/lab1/lab1.md

 So, in summary, HQL is specific to the Hibernate ORM framework and is used for querying and manipulating data in relational databases.
 GraphQL, on the other hand, is a query language for APIs and is used to request and retrieve data from APIs, regardless of the underlying data source.

+### What we will learn on GraphQL lecture
+* Overview of graphQL and the Schema
+* Build graphQL server that exposes APIs to create, read, update & delete
+* Learn about resolver, queries, mutators and how to handle errors.
+* We will wrap up with graphiql a web application that allows to execute queries, mutations against a GraphQL Server.

 ### When you need to change your recent commit which has been pushed.